watusi/jquery-mobile-iscrollview/README.md

 When an event is triggered it will call the callback if defined in options, and, as well, trigger any bound events.

-See the iscroll4 source code for a list of supported events.
+See the iScroll source code for a list of supported events.

 ###Example event delegation: